 Yes, someone else can sign for your order.
-The most common signature options used by the courier companies requires the person whose name is on the parcel to sign for the parcel.
+The most common signature options used by the courier companies do not require the person whose name is on the parcel to sign for the parcel.
 We ship most orders without a signature required.
 Please see the article Do I need to sign for my package?
 I want to sign for my package for more information.

 Common Signature Options

-- No signature required (NSR): A driver may deliver your order without anyone being present.
+- No Signature Required (NSR): A driver will deliver your order without anyone being present.
 This option may not be available for all shipments or to all destinations.

-Indirect signature required (ISR): A driver may deliver your order in one of three ways:
+- Indirect Signature Required (ISR): A driver will deliver your order in one of three ways:

 A. By obtaining a signature from someone at the delivery address.